 You will be redirected to myBlue.
 Would you like to continue?

 Printer Friendly Version

-Several scintillation or gamma cameras have general 510(k) marketing clearance from the FDA, which states that they are cleared for "use in imaging the distribution of radionuclides in the human body using planar imaging techniques."
-Two examples of gamma cameras used in scintimammography/breast- specific gamma imaging are Dilon 6800 (Dilon Technologies) and LumaGEM™ (Gamma Medica Instruments).
+Several scintillation (gamma) cameras have general 510(k) marketing clearance from FDA, which states that they are cleared for “measuring and imaging the distribution of radionuclides in the human body by means of photon detection.”
+Two examples of gamma cameras used in BSGI or MBI (FDA Product Code IYX) are Dilon 6800® (Dilon Technologies, Newport News, VA) and LumaGEM™ (Gamma Medica, Salem, NH).

-POLICYScintimammography, breast-specific gamma imaging, and molecular breast imaging are considered investigational in all applications, including but not limited to its use as an adjunct to mammography or in staging the axillary lymph nodes.
+POLICYScintimammography, breast-specific gamma imaging, and molecular breast imaging are considered investigational in all applications, including but not limited to their use as an adjunct to mammography or in staging the axillary lymph nodes.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.